Message from the Principal

 We set high goals, and we work hard to achieve them.
-But I want to assure you that this work goes well beyond the numbers.
+But I want to assure you that this work goes well beyond the things listed here.

 We know each student is an individual, bringing unique talents and needs to school every day.
 We pride ourselves on the opportunities that we have available to help each and every student child succeed.
 These opportunities are included in our academic programming, which ensures that each student is challenged appropriately while building a foundation of knowledge and skills.
 In addition to basic core subjects, students have access to electives, extracurricular activities and other resources (such as the library and technology) that help them develop their strengths, interests and talents, whether in the arts, history, athletics, STEM (science/technology/engineering/mathematics) or other areas.
 And we offer a wide range of services that support the total child, including social/emotional supports, counseling, tutoring and more.
 Always, we are looking to the future, searching for new strategies to help students succeed—and preparing them for what comes next.

 This work is not easy, but Dudley Elementary is a community of professionals.
-We all—teachers, administrator, school counselor, support staff and the many others working with us—are collaborating to create a safe, supportive, welcoming learning community where all students are treated fairly and have the opportunity to reach their full potential.
+We all—teachers, administrator, school psychologist, support staff and the many others working with us—are collaborating to create a safe, supportive, welcoming learning community where all students are treated fairly and have the opportunity to reach their full potential.

 Families and other community members play a critical role as partners in supporting both your students at home and work in the schools.
 We look forward to working with you throughout the year to make important decisions that impact both your child as an individual and the school as a whole.
-As a start to this partnership, we hope you will volunteer in any capacity that you may be able to, join the PTA, read to your children 20 minutes a day, practice math facts every day and support your child’s teacher.
+As a start to this partnership, we hope you will volunteer in any capacity that you may be able to, join the PTO, read to your children 20 minutes a day, practice math facts every day and support your child’s teacher.